NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 The WorldWind API contains over 100 code examples that show how to perform all manner of tasks, from creating the most basic WorldWind application to using complex, advanced functionality.

 Below are brief descriptions of selected example programs.
-All examples can be found in **gov.nasa.worldwindx.examples**
+All examples can be found in the [WorldWind Java GitHub repository](https://github.com/NASAWorldWind/WorldWindJava/tree/develop/src/gov/nasa/worldwindx/examples).

 1. Basics
 2. Layers